grugnoymeme/flipperzero-badUSB/macOS/full_passwords_grabber/README.md

 5. Then let's creates a .zip archive `login.zip` of the file `login.keychain`.
 6. Ok.
 Now we can send the zipped file to our mail (in this case `example@example.com`).
 7. At the end, we close the terminal, and the trick is done.
-8. Now with another macOS you need to import the file after unzipped it, in `Keychain Access` and then unlock it with the credentials you recived via mail.

 ### Usage
+FIRST OF ALL DO THE "PRE" ACTION USCING THE OTHER BAD USB ATTACK SUBMODULED IN THIS REPO.
 Replace in `keychain_grabber.txt` example@example.com with the mail you want to use to recive the logs.
-Power on your Flipper Zero, and navigate to BadUSB/keylogger (or qhere you uploaded the payload) and click on it.
+Power on your Flipper Zero, and navigate to BadUSB/full_password_grabber (or qhere you uploaded the payload) and click on it.
 Wait until on your Flipper you are reading 100%.
 Disconnects Flipper Zero.
+Now with another macOS you need to import the file after unzipped it, in `Keychain Access` and then unlock it with the credentials you recived via mail.

 ### Disclaimer